sara-nl/clouddocs/general-start.markdown

 ## Introduction

-This chapter teaches you how you can create a `Virtual Machine` (from now on, VM) running Linux, by importing an _appliance_ from the Marketplace.
+This chapter teaches you how you can create a `Virtual Machine` (from now on, VM) running Linux, by importing an _appliance_ from the `AppMarket`.

 > **NOTE**
 >